zecellomaster/the-projection-room/2021 MLS/MLS Methodology.md

 ![MLS Elo Cal Chart](https://user-images.githubusercontent.com/67310349/119240257-7452e480-bb1c-11eb-9b04-7c23adf298ff.jpg)

-This is a fairly well calibrated ratings system, although it is a bit bullish on teams that have a >50% chance of winning, while bearish on their opponents.
+This is a fairly well calibrated rating system, although it is a bit bullish on teams that have a >50% chance of winning, while bearish on their opponents.
 Moreover, the tight spread of distributions emphasize how competitive the MLS is; it's rare to have matches where a team is an overwhelming favorite.

 ## Turning Ratings Into Predictions
 Win expectancy is cool and all, but it only accounts for win/loss, which doesn't help much in a trinary game such has soccer (since a team can win, lose, **or** draw).
 For this, a Poisson process is employed.